wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-radius.md

 To configure the RADIUS client, use the guidelines:

-- Configure your appliance/server to authenticate via RADIUS to the Azure Multi-Factor Authentication Server’s IP address, which will act as the RADIUS server.
+- Configure your appliance/server to authenticate via RADIUS to the Azure Multi-Factor Authentication Server's IP address, which will act as the RADIUS server.
 - Use the same shared secret that was configured above.
-- Configure the RADIUS timeout to 30-60 seconds so that there is time to validate the user’s credentials, perform the multi-factor authentication, receive their response and then respond to the RADIUS access request.
+- Configure the RADIUS timeout to 30-60 seconds so that there is time to validate the user's credentials, perform the multi-factor authentication, receive their response and then respond to the RADIUS access request.